 “Mom, how do you know when to flip the pancakes?
 How do I know when I’ve popped enough bubbles?”

 Chuckles quickly turning to raucous laughter greeted me on the other end of the phone.
 “You don’t,” she gasped, “have to pop the bubbles at all!”
 More laughter, then, “I just told you that so you guys would leave me alone and stop pestering me!”
-I could hear the phone slapping against her cheeks as she dissolved into even more snorts and gafaws.
-I was incredulous!
+I could hear the phone slapping against her cheeks as she dissolved into even more snorts and guffaws.
+I was incredulous – indignant!
 I didn’t have to pop the bubbles?
 Did she really say that to shut us up?
 What kind of tom-foolery was this!
-I was horrified, shocked and amazed.
-I hadn’t felt this betrayed since I found out my letter from Santa was written by my 94-year-old neighbor across the hall, Mr. Osterhaudt.
+I was horrified, shocked, and amazed.
+I hadn’t felt this betrayed since I found out that letter from Santa was written by my 94-year-old neighbor across the hall, Mr. Osterhaudt.
 Breaking through the haze of treachery and disbelief, I heard her explaining, “It was an easy way for you guys to feel like you were helping and it made the time go by faster.”

 Begrudgingly I admitted that her dastardly deception had been ingenious, cunning, cool and collected even.
 But still, there had to be something to the popping.

 “But doesn’t it make them cook better?”
 I ventured.